 Our temperatures fluctuate a couple of degrees during the day; we feel more energised and alert when our temperature is above or close to 37° and come the evenings, when our temperature regulating cells start to drop, we feel drowsy (Sleep.org).
 The reduction in body temperature is important in getting to sleep.
-That’s not the sole focus thought, once asleep it’s then important that the rooms temperature should not become too hot or too cold as this could disturb our sleep.
+That’s not the sole focus though, once asleep it’s then important that the rooms temperature should not become too hot or too cold as this could disturb our sleep.

-2: Bathing is a great relaxor, especially with some essential oils!
+A bath is a great relaxor, especially with some essential oils!
 Although bathing is known to increase your body’s temperature which isn’t the direction we want to go in, once we step out of the bath, our bodies kick into rapid cool down which aids relaxation.
 When you’re feeling more relaxed, you’re more likely to be able to drift off to sleep.

 Top Tip: Don’t try and fool your body into cool down with a cold blast of water before leaving the shower.
 This acts as a shock to the system and instead of relaxing you, it’s more likely to kick start your body once more and you may find it’ll take a lot longer to get to sleep.

-When we sleep we’re not adverse to the effect of noises externally whether natural house noises or noise from neighbouring houses, the street etc. most people will be startled by this noise but find it easy enough to drop back to sleep without difficult and may not even remember it the next morning.
-For those of you that find the slightest sound disturbing and disruptive may find, much like me and the fan, a constant sound source such as music, background stories etc. can aid in constant sleep because you’ll your body will be unable to distinguish the music from other sound sources and therefore sleep through.
+When we sleep we’re not adverse to the effect of noises externally whether natural house noises or noise from neighbouring houses, the street etc..
+Most people will be startled by this noise but find it easy enough to drop back to sleep without difficult and may not even remember it the next morning.
+For those of you that find the slightest sound disruptive may find that a constant sound source such as music, background stories etc. can aid in constant sleep because your body will be unable to distinguish the music from other distractions and therefore sleep through.

-Although YouTube is a great resource with an abundance of relaxation based videos, ultimately, you’ll want to transfer a similar sound to a non-light-emitting source as this could disturb your sleep.
+Although YouTube is a great resource with an abundance of relaxation based videos, ultimately, you’ll want to transfer a similar sound to a non light-emitting source as this could disturb your sleep.
 Personally, I can set a track or playlist on my iPad on repeat and then close the casing so no light comes out but still have the benefit of the sound.

 Choosing a new bed can be mind boggling though.
-Do you go for sprung mattress? memory foam? gel? fibre?
-Then if you decide on sprung do you go for pocket sprung? coil? or continuous?
+Do you go for sprung mattress?
+Memory foam?
+Gel?
+Fibre?
+Then if you decide on sprung do you go for pocket sprung?
+Coil?
+Or continuous?
 Selecting a bed suitable for you is extremely important and a no-expense spared purchase.
-You spend around 1/3rd of your life sleeping so ensuring you get plenty of it, and more importantly, good quality sleep, it sound command a lot of your attention.
+You spend around 1/3rd of your life sleeping so ensuring you get plenty of it, and more importantly, good quality sleep, should command a lot of your attention.
 The only sure way to make an informed decision though is to go and try as many different kinds as you can.